SkyGuoGary/RoboDexVLM/README.md

 git clone https://github.com/luca-medeiros/lang-segment-anything.git
 ```
 - Install AnyGrasp in the environment with python 3.8.
-- NOTE: AnyGrasp is not open source, you need to contact the author for the license.
+- **NOTE**: AnyGrasp is not open source, you need to contact the author for the license.
 See more details in its README.md.
 ```
 git clone https://github.com/graspnet/anygrasp_sdk.git
 ```